 Before you start thinking you have all the answers to your security questions for containerized applications, let me explain how Calico mitigates these security threats.
 A typical flow of events after a security incident has been reported involves communicating with the application development teams about the vulnerabilities detected and when fixes need to go in.
 This can be a frustrating time for developers as they are still working on the next set of features and releases.
 But fear not!
 Calico customers have been successful with systematically planning their way around these fixes.
 You can isolate affected components of the microservice with granular security policies while the security teams wait for the patches to arrive.
 This process can be part of your organization’s zero-trust model, where you effectively reduce your attack surface and still secure your existing workloads from external and internal attacks.

 Can I try it before I buy it?

 Yes.
-Calico Cloud has a free, 14-day trial.
+Calico Cloud has a free trial.
 You can sign up with any valid email address and even connect your existing clusters on major Kubernetes distros to run tests.